namyanyi2003/Namyanyi2003.github.io/volume-01.md

 **Volume:** I
 **Version:** v1.0

-## What this volume does
+## Overview

-This volume establishes the canonical engine kernel of Symbolic Mechanics.
+Volume I establishes the canonical engine kernel of Symbolic Mechanics.

-It defines the root structure of the theory and provides the base computational logic from which later volumes expand.
+It defines the root structure of the theory and introduces the base computational logic from which later volumes expand.

+## Why this volume matters

+This is the entry-point volume of the full system.

+It presents Symbolic Mechanics not as reflection or essay writing, but as a deterministic symbolic-computational architecture.

 ## Keywords